Odds and Ends From The MUSEUM!

 By Trudy Wyman, Curator, Millinocket Society Museum

-*** 2021 Calendars are here!
+*** Get your 2021 Calendars!
 Theme: Millinocket, Oh!
 How We’ve Changed! $12 each, mail orders add $5 SH each calendar.
 Each page has several photos from different areas of town (Society Hill, park area, Medway Rd., Outer Bates St., Across Tracks, Aroostook Ave., and more).

 *** Preowned yearbooks – $10.00 each.

 *** Matted photos, various prices – GNP mill, Little Italy, river drives, Mt.
 Katahdin.

 *** DVD’s, Little Italy Part 1 and Part 2 available at the museum ($15 each) or mail order ($15 each).

 ***Books: “Within Katahdin’s Realm, Log Drives and Sporting Camps” (Bill Geller) $30.00; “Logging Towboats & Boom Jumpers” (Moody) $18.00; “Tanglefoot,” (Edwards) $15.00; “Millinocket” (D. Duplisea) $20.00; “A Little Taste of History” cookbooks – $15.00; both Laverty books, $25 history & $10 architecture; “Our Real World,” (M. Murphy); “No Time for Moss (McKeen) $15.00 and several preowned books (out of print) by local authors.